DanFGit/argoose/PROJECT.md

 - Wouldn't usually use Redux for something as simple as this unless it was expected to grow more complex in the near future
-- One of the product images is broken
+- One of the products has a broken image so I build the image URL dynamically